geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The leaves their vivid green, the flowers assume 560

-Their balmy fragrance, and their various bloom ;
+Their balmy fragrance, and their various bloom;